saurav0705/check-history-action/README.md

 It's a boolean which tell if these 2 commits have pattern matching file change.

 ### `key`
-It's a string which is the job key for which this is fetched.
+It's a string which is the job key for which this is fetched appended with pr number.

 ### `filesRegex`
 It's a string which is the regex for file path match.